HYU-SE-PLANT/HYE-SE-PLANT-BE/README.md

 # BloomMate - Backend

-> This software is part of a project for a Software Engineering Class at **Hanyang University Information Systems Dept.**
+> This software is part of a project for a Software Engineering Project.

 > The class is in collaboration with **LG Electronics.**